himoldeonline/himoldeonline-setup/README.md

 ### Get up and running
 #### Run the below command 'click the upper right box to fetch command into clipboard' in your terminal to get started
-* The script downloads this repository to ~/himoldeonline and runs the start.sh file
-* When completed, this repo is then removed and a new copy with all other repos are cloned into ~/himoldeonline where we store all work related to himoldeonline
 ```bash
 export _DIR=~/.himoldeonline && rm -rf $_DIR; mkdir -p $_DIR && \
   cd $_DIR && git clone https://github.com/himoldeonline/himoldeonline-setup.git && \